 Firstly, Argentina is the largest Spanish speaking country in South America and also home to some of the most famous natural wonders in the world such as Las Salinas Grandes, the beautiful mountains of Patagonia and Iguazu Falls.
-On the hand Argentina is also home to the famous city of Buenos Aires, which is full of history, culture and many action!
-When you go to Argentina you can’t help but incorporate their castellano accent into your Spanish, which is just one more thing that makes the Poteño culture so great.
+On the hand, Argentina is also home to the famous city of Buenos Aires, which is full of history, culture and many actions!
+When you go to Argentina you can’t help but incorporate their Castellano accent into your Spanish, which is just one more thing that makes the Poteño culture so great.

-Bolivia, located just above Argentina, is home to the Andes Mountains, the Eastern Lowlands and the Amazon Basin.
+Bolivia, located just above Argentina, is home to the Andes Mountains, the Eastern Lowlands, and the Amazon Basin.
 Having more of an indigenous culture in comparison to Argentina, Bolivia’s main language is Spanish but is closely trailed by 38 other official indigenous languages.
-If you are in search for ancient ruins and cultures, Bolivia is the place for you!
-One of its main touristic attractions is the Salt Flats, where you can get amazing pictures like this one:
+If you are in search of ancient ruins and cultures, Bolivia is the place for you!
+One of its main touristic attractions in the Salt Flats, where you can get amazing pictures like this one:

 The next country that borders Argentina is Chile.
 Chile shares the Patagonian mountain range with Argentina but also has many attractions to call its own.
 The capital city of Santiago, the Atacama Desert, and even the port town of Valparaiso are all great stops when exploring Chile.

 Colombia is home to a different type of landscape than the southern countries of South America.
 Being situated on the coast and also having mountain ranges, Columbia has many beautiful beaches and rainforests to explore.
 Also being the country known for coffee plantations, it is always a good idea to taste as many cups of coffee as you can.